inbalLevi/Bash_Project/README.md

 ## Script execution:

 Clone the script using `git clone
-Run the script: ./password-validator.sh '[password]'
+The password should be retrieved from a file and Run the script: ./password-validator.sh -f "/mypath/password.txt"